 Educational Expense Pay to the University

 Tuition and Fees Yes

-Room and Board Yes, if you live on-campus and have a meal plan.
+Housing and Meals Yes, if you live on-campus and have a meal plan.
 No, if you live off-campus.

-Books and Supplies Yes and No. Main campus undergraduate students participate in the book rental program, which is a part of required tuition and fees.
-You may also purchase other books and supplies.
+Books and Supplies Yes and No. Undergrad and graduate students may participate in the book rental program, which is a part of required tuition and fees.
+You may also need to purchase other books and supplies.

 Loan Fees No (See Federal Direct Loan info below)

 Transportation No

 Personal and Miscellaneous No